A famous Vegetarian Chef shares a great recipe for Mushrooms as a main course.

 Everything you need to know about how to poach an egg…video instructions included.

 The crowning glory of the dish is the glorious poached egg that tops the Mushroom Ragout.
 The original recipe calls for Duck Eggs.
 And be my guest and use them if you can find them.
 I substituted Large Brown Hen’s Eggs which worked well here.
 How to make a perfect poached egg?
 I like the method I Iearned from the Egg Farmers of Canada.
 You can go to their site and follow along with their video instructions.
 Here’s the link: https://www.eggs.ca/eggs101/view/8/how-to-poach-an-egg-like-a-pro.
 It’s really that easy.
 Put your poached egg atop the ragout.
 Don’t forget the herbs.
-They not only add flavor, they make the dish look wonderful.
-After a couple of other Ottolenghi recipes you might like, scroll down for this one.
+They not only add flavor, but they also make the dish look wonderful.
+After this superb recipe, a couple of other Ottolenghi recipes you might like.

 Yotam Ottolenghi's Mushroom Ragout with a Poached Egg